schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ### DNS Servers

-We'll configure a DNS resolver (Unbound), as well as a DNS forwarder (Dnsmasq) on OPNsense.
-Secure primary networks will use the resolver and secondary networks the forwarder.
+We'll configure a DNS resolver (Unbound), as well as a DNS forwarder (Dnsmasq) in OPNsense.
+Management and VPN networks will use the resolver, the clear network will use the forwarder, and the guest network will use Cloudflare as an external DNS resolver.
 [We'll dig into the details later](#dns).

 ## Hardware Selection and Installation